 In addition, the protection extends to persons who assist the whistleblower in their reporting or are connected to the whistleblower and risk post-report retaliation because of their work or station.
 This person could be, for example, a shop steward, trusted representative, health and safety representative or other employee representative, or the whistleblower’s contractual partner, colleague or relative.

 Who receives the reports?

-The Prime Minister’s Office will establish an internal whistleblowing channel for the ministries by 1 April 2023.
-People employed by the ministries will have access to the internal whistleblowing channel.
+The Prime Minister’s Office established an internal whistleblowing channel for the ministries on 1, April 2023.
+People employed by the ministries have access to the internal whistleblowing channel.
 Others, such as retired public officials or people employed by partners, may submit a report regarding the activities of the ministry that they have observed in the course of their work and that fall within the scope of the Whistleblower Act using the centralised external reporting channel of the Office of the Chancellor of Justice.
 The Office of the Chancellor of Justice forwards the reports it receives through its reporting channel to the competent authority, who investigates the report and takes the necessary measures.